-The Companies (Winding Up and Miscellaneous Provisions) Ordinance provides that, on a winding up, debts relating to employee's entitlements must be paid out of the assets of the company ahead of debts owed to other unsecured creditors.
+The Companies (Winding Up and Miscellaneous Provisions) Ordinance provides that, on a winding up, debts relating to an employee's entitlements must be paid out of the assets of the company ahead of debts owed to other unsecured creditors.

 The failure of an employer to pay an employee's wages when due is an offence under the Employment Ordinance.
 Where the offence is committed with the consent, connivance or neglect of any person serving in a managerial capacity, or is attributable to neglect on the part of any director, manager, secretary or other similar officer, that person may also be prosecuted for, and convicted of, the offence.

-State guarantee fund
+Government guarantee fund

 Any ex-gratia payment made out of the Fund can comprise an amount to compensate the employee for:

-Any arrears in wages due in respect of the four months leading up to the employee's last day of service, any outstanding payment for certain type of leave taken by the employee, and any unpaid end-of-year payment (up to a maximum of HK$36,000).
+Any arrears in wages due in respect of the four months leading up to the employee's last day of service, any outstanding payment for certain types of leave taken by the employee, and any unpaid end-of-year payment (up to a maximum of HK$36,000).

 Wages in lieu of notice (up to a maximum of one month's wages or HK$22,500, whichever is less).

-Severance payments (up to a maximum of HK$50,000, and half of that part of the applicant's entitlement in excess of HK$50,000).
+Statutory severance payments (up to a maximum of HK$50,000, and half of that part of the applicant's entitlement in excess of HK$50,000).

 Health and safety obligations

 Employers must take reasonable care for the health and safety of their employees, including providing first aid equipment and conducting fire drills (Occupational Safety and Health Ordinance (OSHO)).
-The OSHO covers all conceivable workplaces, with a few exceptions such as aircraft or vessels in public places, and places where self-employed persons work.
+The OSHO covers all conceivable workplaces, with a few exceptions such as aircraft or vessels in public places and places where only self-employed persons work.

 In addition, employers must comply with the Factories and Industrial Undertakings Ordinance (FIUO) (where applicable) and the Employees' Compensation Ordinance (ECO).
 For example:

 The ECO requires employers to provide compensation to employees who were injured in accidents arising out of or during the course of employment.
-Employers must also take out insurance to cover the employer's liability (under the ECO or the common law) for workplace injuries (see Question 12, Compensation for workplace injury).
+Employers must also take out insurance to cover their liability (under the ECO or the common law) for workplace injuries (see Question 12, Compensation for workplace injury).

 Taxation of employment income